lunarosesiciliano/internet-frontend/README.md

 # The Internet

 The Internet was created as an experimental piece for my capstone project at Flatiron.
-The requirements for the project were pretty open ended: We needed to create an application with a full stack, you had to use new technology, and there had to be full Authentication.

-I had some incredibly ambitious ideas that I eventually had to abandon for later, and was presented with the question, "What if you only did auth?"
+I first started coding after a year of isolation due to COVID.
+As a trained artist, I knew that whatever I went "back" to had to be a creative pursuit.
+Little did I understand that code WAS art.

 # Auth